Travel

 IMG_4694

-My favourite best-kept secret about Clapton is the Vietnamese restaurant, Hai Cafe.
+My favourite best-kept secret about Clapton is the Vietnamese restaurant across the street, Hai Cafe.
 Victor and I discovered this during the holiday season of December 2019.
-We were looking for a place for dinner and had been turned away from several restaurants as we didn’t have a booking.
+We didn’t have a booking and so, consequently, we kept being turned away from several restaurants.
 We ran into this tiny place and it became one of our favourite places in all of Hackney.
 Hai Cafe holds a special place in my heart.

 IMG_2400-2